hg0428/Projxon-Cyber-Security-System/README.md

 print(makeid())
 # 3fbe99d84c1b9255565c79d758bebba6e011ba2ca0795c5c50d22519adaf99050e74cb261933091fc4c52d6a7581c3681557e4adf495b1cd1314579e962791efc6d5ceb9133de75cd25a20a99d50cf4b7bf927f61dfa298d69d573da101f26a973241224-a5eb-49fa-828b-f86b89d9a4745480679b-4d20-5b8a-a72b-268877dc086a
 # ids will vary.

-# These ids are garunteed to be unque, the chance of collision is under 1 / (2^256)

 ```
+These ids are garunteed to be unique, the chance of collision is about 1 / (2.42721841x10^229).
+For refernce, the number of atoms in the universe is estimated to be 10^78.